 5 Common Materials Used in Sculptures

 Sculpture has been created for thousands of years, and while styles and techniques have evolved, the core materials used by artists have remained largely consistent.
+According to Encyclopaedia Britannica on sculpture materials, sculpture can be made from virtually any material that can be shaped or assembled, depending on the artist’s intention and technique.

 📊 Quick Comparison Table